th3oth3rjak3/Sigil/README.md

 Sigil is **not yet ready for production use**.

-The compiler architecture is being established first, with language features being added incrementally.
+The compiler architecture is being established first, with language features added incrementally.
 Expect breaking syntax changes, incomplete features, and architectural changes while the language design evolves.

-The current milestone is simple:
+The current goal is straightforward:

-> **Build a small language that can reliably turn source code into native machine code, then grow the language without losing that end-to-end guarantee.**
+> **Build a small, practical language that can reliably turn source code into native machine code, then grow the language without losing that end-to-end guarantee.**

----